openstack/rally/doc/specs/implemented/db_refactoring.rst

     # Duration of verification can be used to tune verification process.
     validation_duration     : FLOAT

-    # Duration of benchmarking part of task
+    # Duration of load part of subtask
     task_duration           : FLOAT

-    # All workloads in the task are passed
+    # All workloads in the subtask are passed
     pass_sla                : BOOL

     # Current status of task